Learning Decomposed Contextual Token Representations from Pretrained and Collaborative Signals for Generative Recommendation: Experiments

 \subsection{Hyperparameter Sensitivity}

-Figure~\ref{fig:parameter_study} examines the impact of two key hyperparameters in DECOR: the composition weight $\alpha$ and the BOS query number.
+Figure~\ref{fig:parameter_study} examines the impact of two key hyperparameters in DECOR: the composition weight $\alpha$ and the BOS query number (defined in Section~\ref{sec:CTC}).
 For the visualization of each hyper-parameter, we fix the other to the best-performed value in NDCG@10.

 \paragraph{Effect of Composition Weight $\alpha$.} DECOR is generally robust to a range of $\alpha$ values.
 Moderate values (e.g., $\alpha = 0.4$ to $0.55$) consistently yield the strongest performance across datasets, balancing contributions from the residual link and the context-aware composition.
 Note that even with $\alpha=0.1$, we observe consistent improvements compared to the ablated baseline (\textit{w/ Pretrained + Token Comp.} in Table~\ref{tab:ablation}).
 However, very high $\alpha$ values (e.g., $0.7$) result in sharp performance degradation, likely due to undertraining of individual token embeddings caused by excessive reliance on compositional signals from other tokens.
 The collapse in convergence is particularly pronounced on the Instrument and Game datasets, where recommendation performance drops significantly.
 We observe that Instrument and Game have larger interaction spaces, requiring token embeddings to stabilize early to generalize across diverse usage contexts.
 Excessive reliance on composition in such cases can delay embedding convergence and lead to training collapse.